-The Top field allows you to limit the results in the graphs to display only the top results based on the number you enter.
+Use the Top field to limit the results in the graphs to display only the top results based on the number you enter.

 For example, you can configure the graphs to display the top 3 slowest applications by response time.